Strong coupling theory of heavy fermion criticality: Introduction

-\textit{Introduction}.
 Quantum phase transitions in metallic compounds have attracted considerable interest over the last two decades.
 These systems exhibit deviations from the standard Fermi liquid model.
 This ``non-Fermi liquid" behavior is a consequence of the interaction of the fermionic (Landau) quasiparticles with bosonic critical fluctuations.
-Early theories of quantum critical behavior, formulated in the framework of a Ginzburg-Landau-Wilson action of the order parameter field $\phi$ \cite {Hertz,Millis}, found that the effective dimension of the corresponding $ \phi^{4}$-field theory is increased to $d_{eff}=d+z$ where $d,z$ are the spatial dimension of the fluctuations and the dynamical critical exponent, respectively.
-In many cases of interest $d_{eff}$ is above the upper critical dimension, so that the fluctuations are effectively non-interacting and the theory is of the Gaussian type (for a review see \cite{LRVW}).
+Early theories \cite {Hertz,Millis} of quantum critical behavior, formulated in the framework of a Ginzburg-Landau-Wilson action of the order parameter field $\phi $, found that the effective dimension of the corresponding $\phi ^{4}$-field theory is increased to $d_{eff}=d+z$ where $d,z$ are the spatial dimension of the fluctuations and the dynamical critical exponent, respectively.
+In many cases of interest $d_{eff}$ is above the upper critical dimension, so that the fluctuations are effectively non-interacting and the theory is of the Gaussian type (for a review see Ref.\ \onlinecite{LRVW}).
 While this theory is well founded in the case of non-metallic systems, for metallic systems the question arises whether the fermionic degrees of freedom may be easily integrated out.
-In this paper, we show that it is often not possible to reduce the description to a Hertz-Millis model.
-Rather, the interplay of fermionic and bosonic degrees of freedom generates critical behavior of the fermionic quasiparticles, acting back on the spectrum of bosonic fluctuations.
-Then, a strong coupling regime with respect to the fermion-boson coupling is reached, while the interaction of critical bosonic fluctuations with each other is still weak, such that the theory remains in a ``renormalized Gaussian regime".
+In this paper, we show that it is often not possible to reduce the description to that of Hertz and Millis. \cite{Hertz,Millis} Rather, the interplay of fermionic and bosonic degrees of freedom generates critical behavior of the fermionic quasiparticles, acting back on the spectrum of bosonic fluctuations.
+Then, a strong coupling regime with respect to the fermion-boson coupling may be reached.

+Experimentally well-studied candidate systems we shall focus on are the heavy-fermion compounds CeCu$_{6-x}$Au$_{x}$ (CCA) for which, guided by experiment, we consider quasi-two-dimensional antiferromagnetic (AFM) spin fluctuations at the quantum critical point (QCP) $x=0.1$ \cite{HvL1} and YbRh$_{2}$Si$_{2}$ (YRS), for which we assume AFM fluctuations of three-dimensional character at the magnetic field-tuned quantum critical point $H=H_{c}$ at temperatures $T$ less than 0.3 K, crossing over to three-dimensional ferromagnetic fluctuations at higher $T$. \cite{bro}